-What is a VPN passthrough?
-You may have heard about it on your online trail on the search for a VPN.
-Yet you do not know what it is or what it has to do with things.
+What is a Virtual Private Network (VPN) passthrough?
+You may have heard about it on your online trail in search of a VPN.
+And yet, you still don’t know what it is?
 Fear not, for you have stumbled upon an article that will explain everything you need to know about it.
-Read ahead to find out what a VPN passthrough is, how it’s tied to router functionality, and how to enable it if you need it.
+Read ahead to find out what a VPN passthrough is, how it’s tied to router functionality, and how to enable it if needed.

 Table of contents